 - The draft RAP is subject to discussion with PAPs, who will receive a copy of the RAP one week before the public consultation.
-Public consultations should involve PAPs, representatives of local self-government units/local self-government units/local selfgovernment units and representatives of the PIU. - After discussion, comments and suggestions should be incorporated in RAP. - The RAP should include a consultation process section with a matrix of comments and suggestions for inclusion and implementation. - The Social Development Specialist of the PIU must submit the RAP for approval (the Executing Agency appoints an authorized person responsible for approving the RAP). - Following the inclusion of comments received as a result of the publication of the RAP and their approval (the Executing Agency designates an authorized person responsible for approving the RAP), the RAP must be formally submitted to the World Bank for review and confirmation of compliance with ESS 5 and other applicable policies/procedures. - Once the World Bank has approved RAP for sub-projects, it will be disclosed on the WB website, disclosed as the final RAP on the project website and shared with other stakeholders.
+Public consultations should involve PAPs, representatives of local self-government units/local sel - After discussion, comments and suggestions should be incorporated in RAP. - The RAP should include a consultation process section with a matrix of comments and suggestions for inclusion and implementation. - The Social Development Specialist of the PIU must submit the RAP for approval (the Executing Agency appoints an authorized person responsible for approving the RAP). - Following the inclusion of comments received as a result of the publication of the RAP and their approval (the Executing Agency designates an authorized person responsible for approving the RAP), the RAP must be formally submitted to the World Bank for review and confirmation of compliance with ESS 5 and other applicable policies/procedures.

+• Once the World Bank has approved RAP for sub-projects, it will be disclosed on the WB website, disclosed as the final RAP on the project website and shared with other stakeholders.
 Private information about PAPs should not be publicly available.